-This spring we will continue to offer the Earn Your Way to Camp Spring Sales of Whitley's Nuts and Gertrude Hawk Chocolates for any Scout that would like to participate.
+This spring we will continue to offer the Earn Your Way to Camp Spring Sales of Gertrude Hawk Chocolates for any Scout that would like to participate.
 This sale will be run through the JVC Office and the funds will be made available to the Scouts for Summer Camp programs.
-Scouts will earn 32% commission on all sales.
-Every Scout should receive information on the sale by mail or through your unit leader.
-If you have further questions regarding this opportunity, please contact the Juniata Valley Council.
+Scouts will earn commission on all sales.
+Every Scout should receive information on the sale by mail in mid-January 2024.
+Sales end and all forms/payment will be due to the Council office on 2/19/24.
+If you do not receive an order form or have further questions regarding this opportunity, please contact Doug Baker at the Juniata Valley Council Office at 717-903-5441 or douglas.baker@scouting.org.